pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/40_WYSIWYG.md

 </section>
 ```

-If you have a look at the edit mode, you will see that our WYSIWYG is rendered with the full toolbar.
+If you have a look at the editmode, you will see that our WYSIWYG is rendered with the full toolbar.

 ![complete WYSIWYG - editmode](../../img/editables_wysiwyg_basic_editmode.png)

-### Custom configuration for CKeditor
+### Custom configuration for CKEditor

-The complete list of configuration options you can find on [CKeditor toolbar documentation](http://docs.ckeditor.com/#!/guide/dev_toolbar).
+The complete list of configuration options you can find in the [CKEditor toolbar documentation](http://docs.ckeditor.com/#!/guide/dev_toolbar).

 The WYSIWYG editable allows us to specify the toolbar.
 If you have to limit styling options (for example only basic styles like `<b>` tag and lists would be allowed), just use `toolbarGroups` option.